 - It must be `wholly, exclusively and necessary’ for your business; and

-- You should obtain and retain receipts, just in case the taxman ever asks to see these in the future.
+- You should obtain and retain receipts just in case the taxman ever asks to see these in the future.

 We also have a separate guide that covers relocation costs.
-This covers where you are actually moving your primary place of residence.
+This covers where you are moving your primary place of residence.

 Contracting abroad -expenses

-What should you bear in mind
+What should you bear in mind?

-Contracting abroad or working overseas -initial thoughts
+Contract work abroad or work overseas -initial thoughts

-First of all, we would not advise you to mix business trips with holidays.
-If a contractor delays his return home to spend a few days on the beach or spend some time sightseeing, then he cannot reclaim any of the costs as a business expense.
+First, we would not advise you to mix business trips with holidays.
+If a contractor delays his return home to spend a few days on the beach or spend some time sightseeing, he cannot reclaim any of the costs as a business expense.
 Likewise, if the contractor takes his wife and she spends her time in the hotel spa while the contractor is meeting with the client again, he cannot claim the cost as a business expense.
 This is because a `duality of purpose’ has been established.

-The best method that you can use to avoid any confusion is to book the business and personal related expenses one by one.
-If the contractor books separately both the:
+The best method that you can use to avoid any confusion is to book the business and personal-related expenses one by one.
+If the contractor books separately, both the:

 - Outward and return flights; and

-- Business and personal elements of the hotel stay
+- Business and personal elements of the hotel stay.

 Please take account of the above as these are key when claiming for such costs.

 Indeed, this may all seem quite over the top.
-However, these are HM Revenue & Customs’ (HMRC) rules.
+However, these are HM Revenue & Customs (HMRC) rules.
 When you have a receipt or invoice that includes spending for a personal benefit, you cannot claim for it.

 Contracting abroad -further things to think about

-Key to note, when you incur expenses while working abroad, please treat the foreign costs just like you would when you spend back in the UK.
+When you incur expenses while working abroad, please treat the foreign costs just like you would when you spend back in the UK.
 Therefore, please keep the receipts and claim the whole amount back.

 HMRC’s benchmark rates